本文共 6338 字,大约阅读时间需要 21 分钟。

 .

-by default.
 Specify this in your intent filter with the element.

 In your intent filter, you can declare which criteria your activity accepts by declaring each of them with corresponding XML elements nested in the element.